29 April, 2026

 Before anything else, understand the most critical timing rule in the learner to permanent DL online process.
 You must hold a valid Learner's Licence for a minimum of 30 days before you can apply for a permanent driving licence.

 The 30-day DL waiting period is non-negotiable.
 The Sarathi portal will not allow you to submit a permanent DL application if your LL was issued less than 30 days ago.
 Additionally, your LL must still be valid at the time of applying, meaning you must complete the permanent DL process before your LL expires (180 days from issue).
-If you miss this window and your LL expires, you will need to apply for a fresh Learner's Licence before starting the DL after LL process again.
+If you miss this window and your LL expires you will need to apply for a fresh Learner's Licence before starting the DL after LL process again.
+If you are applying again reviewing the Learner's Licence application steps can help you complete the process faster and avoid common mistakes.

 Yes.
 The permanent driving licence after learner's licence process is primarily managed online via the Sarathi portal at parivahan website.
 The online steps include application submission, document upload, and fee payment.
 The only offline requirement is appearing in person for the driving test at the RTO.
 There is no requirement to visit the RTO before the driving test day for most states.